dzackgarza/Qual-Review-and-Solutions/Topology/Review Doc/sections/900_Extra_Problems_PointSet.md

   - $X$ is connected $\iff X$ is path-connected.
   - Every path component of $X$ is a connected component of $X$.
   - Every connected component of $X$ is open in $X$.
+- Show that $[0, 1]$ is connected.
+- Show that in a metrizable space

 ## Compactness
 - Show that every compact metric space is complete.